 Only the proposal 1 (on parameter set activation) and proposal 4 (on DPS referencing by SPS) in the contribution belong to this agenda item.

+The discussion was chaired by M. M. Hannuksela on July 5th.

+Proposal 1: Parameter sets activation/ referencing specification text is proposed

+Why is an activation process needed at all?